Local LLMs

 Context

-The following five projects are among the most popular choises for running LLM inference on personal hardware without cloud dependencies:
+The following three projects are the most popular choices for running LLM inference on personal hardware without cloud dependencies:

 • Llamafile (Mozilla) — Single-executable simplicity